 The GJCC exists to provide a forum for graduate students to put forward suggestions, comments and grievances about the courses and facilities provided by the department.
 It will usually meet every term in Week 3.
 Membership includes student representatives (two for MSc, and one each for MPhil, PRS and DPhil), Head of Department, teaching staff, and the Graduate Studies Administrator.
+We also hope to have a part-time student representative on the GJCC, in order to allow the views and needs of part-time MSc students to be known and elucidated at these meetings.
 Some secretarial support is provided by the GSA.

-All students are welcome to attend and are encouraged to put forward items for discussion through their representatives.

-Students are encouraged to put themselves forward for this committee, and if there are more volunteers than places then an election will be held.
+All students are welcome to attend and are encouraged to put forward items for discussion through their representative Students are encouraged to put themselves forward for this committee, and if there are more volunteers than places then an election will be held.